douglasgreen/pagemaker/developer_notes.md

 I'm thinking of a directory into which all of the CSS, JS, Twig, PHTML, font, and asset files can go.
 Then a manifest file to describe it all.

+## Object-oriented programming
+A well-behaved class:
+* Has no mutable static attributes.
+* Uses protected or public for all members so they can be overridden.
+* Breaks functions into pieces so they can be ovverridden.
+* Balances specific type-checking of inputs with flexible inputs.
+* Is easy to set up.
+* Isn't stored in the session.

+## Interfaces vs. abstact classes
+Interfaces let the user define their own data as well as their own functionality.
+So interfaces are more extensible than abstract classes.

+Interfaces should not define constructors because those also define implementation specific data details.

+## Single responsibility principle
+Don't mix I/O, processing, and storage in the same class?

 ## References
 * https://www.elinext.com/blog/modular-web-design/
 * https://www.designrush.com/agency/website-design-development/trends/modular-web-design